 Metadata Activities

 Capturing metadata at the point of object creation is critical to ensuring that it will be captured at all.
 Numerous silos of archived data exist today in most enterprises.
 Finding a specific instance of data or finding a content-based requirement across multiple objects may be difficult at best and impossible at worst in organizations that do not have good metadata management as part of the data governance practice.
-Good data stewardship that is implemented along with good data governance and robust metadata management should make this discovery and usage possible and practical.
+Good data stewardship implemented along with good data governance and robust metadata management should make this discovery and usage possible and practical.

 Storing metadata in a common repository enhances its usability.
 Intelligent management of any resource implies the ability to view and share that resource across applications; this is the logical approach to managing metadata.
 Physical centralization is not required and may be undesirable within an organization’s architecture.
 IT governance, a companion to data governance, will determine how this logical organization of metadata is implemented.